 The DNR Park landscaping project in 2014 included reconstructing the fish pond with natural features, installing fencing and paving larger walkways to make the area more handicap accessible and family-friendly.

 Living Green Wall

-In 2016, a featured project was the Living Green Wall displayed at the Eco Experience.
+In 2016, the Living Green Wall was a featured project displayed at the Eco Experience.
 It was created by the University of Wisconsin – River Falls with major funding from Kathy DeLonais through the DeLonais Foundation.
-The Living Green Wall highlights study findings that show foliage can positively impact college students’ well-being and academic performance.
+The Living Green Wall highlighted study findings that showed foliage can positively impact college students’ well-being and academic performance.
 The exhibit was staffed all 12 days by students and faculty from UWRF.

 Hybrid Street Light

 With the support of donors to the Fairgrounds Environment program area in 2013, the Minnesota State Fair added a hybrid streetlight near the Eco Experience at the Progress Center.
 The light is powered by a dual system of wind and solar energy, and was donated by Real & Renewable.